motm-therapy/website/docs/appointments.md

 ## Testing Only

-Clients referred by a psychologist for testing, should use this option.
+Clients referred by a psychologist for psychological test administration, should use this option.

 [Jasmine Scott-Cochran, MS, NCC, LPC<br>(Testing, XXX minutes)](https://google.com){ .md-button }

+Note: we are not certified to interpret the results of psychological tests, only administer them.
+After testing is complete, your referring psychologist will review your test and, depending on the results, provide you with a diagnosis and treatment options.

 ## New Patients